cloudmesh-community/fa19-516-147/project/report_616.md

 ## Objective

-Abstract database management on NoSQL environments for the NIST Big Data Reference Architecture and introduce new database opeartion feature in abstract databse management for SQL and NoSQL
+Abstract database management on NoSQL environments for the NIST Big Data Reference Architecture and introduce new feature for database opeartions in abstract databse management using SQL and NoSQL databases.

 ## Introduction